kelleyma49/fasdr/README.md

 # Installation
 Fasdr is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/Fasdr).
 Note that it will hook into the current prompt and tab completion functions for proper support of word completion mode.

+Fasdr has only been tested on PowerShell 5.0.

 # Matching
 Fasdr has similar matching rules to [Fasd](https://github.com/clvv/fasd#matching).
-Exact matches between the search string and the last element of items stored in the database are returned first; then fuzzy matches are returned.
+Exact matches between the search string and the last element of items stored in the database are returned first, followed by fuzzy matches.

 # Search Syntax
 Fasdr's search syntax supports prefix, suffix, and current directory searches.